A Modified MWPM Decoding Algorithm for Quantum Surface Codes Over Depolarizing Channels: Iteratively reweighted MWPM Decoding of Surface Codes

 Here we need to indicate that this modification does not guarantee the minimum total weight result.
 Take Fig. \ref{rewight example} as an example.
 If the MWPM we find on the primal lattice is as Fig. \ref{counter example of the algorithm}, then this method will fail to give the correction pattern with minimum total weight.

 In Section II, we do not discuss the time complexity of constructing the syndrome node graph, since the shortest path of any two syndrome nodes can be obtained in $O(1)$.
-But on the reweighted lattice, the shortest path between two syndrome nodes is not that clear.
+However, the shortest path between two syndrome nodes on a reweighted lattice is not that clear.
 To find the shortest paths between all pairs of nodes in a graph, we can use Floyd-Warshall algorithm or use Dijkstra's algorithm on each pair of nodes.
-For a graph with $n$ nodes, the time complexity is $O(n^3)$ for both methods, therefore, the time complexity of constructing the syndrome node graph is $O(n^3)$.
+For a graph with $n$ nodes, the time complexity is $O(n^3)$ for both methods.
+Therefore, the time complexity of constructing syndrome node graphs is $O(n^3)$.

-As we will see in Section IV, numerically, for lattices with size smaller than $30\times30$, the numbers of iteration needed are rarely more than $5$.
-Hence, we can neglect it in the calculation of the total time complexity.
-Therefore, the time complexity for the IRMWPM decoder is still $O(n^3)$.
+We will see in Section IV that it is rare to need more than $5$ iterations for lattices smaller than $30\times30$.
+Therefore, we can neglect how many iterations are used in the calculation of the total time complexity and the time complexity of the IRMWPM decoder is still $O(n^3)$.